overhangio/tutor/README.md

 In addition to running Open edX in production, you can use the docker containers for local development.
 This means you can hack on Open edX without setting up a Virtual Machine.
 Essentially, this replaces the devstack provided by edX.

-(Note: containers are built on the Ginkgo release.
+(Note: containers are built on the Hawthorn release.
 If you are working on a different version of Open edX, you will have to rebuild the images with a different `EDX_PLATFORM_VERSION` argument.
 You may also want to change the `EDX_PLATFORM_REPOSITORY` argument to point to your own fork of edx-platform.)

 ### Standard devstack